Why Paint Blisters, and What to Do About It

 They can happen on interior or exterior surfaces, and they’re more likely to arise when preventive measures haven’t been taken.
-You might ask several experienced painters and you might get as many answers why paint bubbles and blisters; likewise from paint dealers and manufacturer reps.
-I have been a painting contractor since 1990 and I will will share my experience with old homes.
+You might ask several experienced painters and get as many answers as to why paint bubbles and blisters; likewise, from paint dealers and manufacturer reps.
+I have been an exterior painting contractor since 1990, and I will share my experience with old homes.

 Where Do Blisters and Bubbles Come From?

 Blistering happens when the top coat of paint parts ways with the coats beneath it.
 Sometimes the topcoat can take away multiple coats of paint, almost like a paint stripper!!
 Unfortunately, this phenomenon is nearly impossible to predict, and it may appear suddenly or occur gradually over many months.
 Blistering is likely on a moist surface that does not dry properly before being painted.
 Applying paint to areas of a house that tend to be humid, like basements, requires particular care.

 Painting an exterior just before it rains can be every bit as harmful as putting paint on a wall that’s already wet.
 If a storm is expected, refrain from exterior painting for eight hours: the four hours preceding its arrival and the four following.
 A humid day can lead to water-filled blisters, which must later be scraped and touched up.
 It is not a complex, firm rule painting.